a11599/pmi/README.md

 Inputs:

-- EAX: Linear address of keyboard ASCII translation table (set to 0 to use US ASCII), see definition below.
+- `EAX`: Linear address of keyboard ASCII translation table (set to 0 to use US ASCII), see definition below.
-- EBX: Linear address of keypad ASCII translation table (set to 0 to use US ASCII), see definition below.
+- `EBX`: Linear address of keypad ASCII translation table (set to 0 to use US ASCII), see definition below.

 Outputs: